John P. Wheeler III: Other service

 In 1988–1989, Wheeler worked with President George H. W. Bush to establish the Earth Conservation Corps.
-From 1997 to 2001, he was president and CEO, Deafness Research Foundation.
+From 1997 to 2001, he was president and CEO of the Deafness Research Foundation.
 He was consultant to acting Under Secretary of Defense for Acquisition, Technology and Logistics from 2001 to 2005, special assistant to the Secretary of the Air Force from 2005 to 2008.
 From 2008 to 2009, he was special assistant to the acting assistant Secretary of the Air Force for Installations, Logistics and Energy.
 From 1983 to 1987, he was chairman and CEO of Mothers Against Drunk Driving, and from 1993 until his death, he was the founding CEO of the Vietnam Children's Fund.

 Family

 Wheeler was twice married.
 He had two children from his first marriage, twins John Parsons Wheeler, IV, and Katherine Marie Wheeler.
-He also has two stepdaughters from his marriage to Katherine Klyce, Byrd Schas Chaskes and Meriwether Klyce Schas.
+He met Katherine Klyce in 1993 and married her in 1997.
+They had two stepdaughters together, Byrd Schas Chaskes and Meriwether Klyce Schas.
 His younger brother Robert predeceased him.

-Death

-Wheeler was seen on CCTV on December 28, 2010, exiting an Amtrak train, and later, on the afternoon of December 30, 2010, at 10th and Orange streets in Wilmington, Delaware.
-On December 31, his body was seen by a landfill worker as it fell onto a trash heap in the Cherry Island Landfill.
-Police ruled his death a homicide and claimed that "all the stops made Friday (December 31) by the garbage truck before it arrived at the landfill involved large commercial disposal bins in Newark (Delaware), several miles from Wheeler's home."

-Wheeler's neighbor of seven months, Ron Roark, said that he had met Wheeler only once and rarely saw him.
-Roark claimed that, in the days prior to Wheeler's death, he (Roark) and his family heard, from outside the Wheeler residence, a loud television within the home that was constantly on, though no one appeared to be home.
+In 1995, Klyce's sister was murdered, and the case was solved years later.